mitchelllisle/maskala/README.md

 ## Features

 - Compute the `KAnonymity` of a given dataset and work with the data to achieve K-Anonymity
-- Compute the `LDiversity` of a given dataset and work with the data to achieve L-Diversity
+- Compute the `LDiversity` of a given dataset and work with the data to achieve ℓ-Diversity
 - A `Generaliser` capable of doing common transformations to data such as reducing date granularity, numerical bucketing etc
 - Assess the risk of re-identifiability of individuals in a dataset using the `UniquenessAnalyser`.
 For large datasets you can use a more efficient, probabilistic technique described in this Google paper [KHyperLogLog](https://research.google/pubs/pub47664/)